techascent/tech.ml.dataset.sql/README.md

 |   MSFT | 2000-05-01 | 25.45 |
 ```

-Note that local-dates are converted to instancts in UTC.
+Note that local-dates are converted to instants in UTC.
 The same is true for all
 date/time types; all are just converted to java.sql.Date objects.
 Numeric datatypes,
 date/time types, strings and UUID's are supported datatypes.